jvedder/Thermocouple-board/README.md

-# 4-channel Thermocouple PCB
+# 4-channel Thermocouple PCB (MAX31855)
 ## Eagle CAD Schematic and PCB Layout
+### Part Number PCB100 Rev A

-This design has 4 copies of the **MAX31855** thermocouple managed by an **STM32F042K4** (or K6) ARM Cortex-M0 processor.
-Primary communication is RS-485 over Cat 5 UTP Ethernet cables with a POE-like power scheme (5V to 12V).
-Both full and half-duplex communication are supported.
+This design has 4 channels of **MAX31855** thermocouple amplifiers managed by an **STM32F042K4** (or **'K6**) ARM Cortex-M0 processor.
+Primary communication is RS-485 over Cat 5 UTP Ethernet cables with a POE-like power scheme (in the range of 5V to 12V).
+Both full and half-duplex communication schemes are supported.

-Secondary communication is over USB, allowing an instance of this board (perhaps without the MAX31855 populated) to be the RS-485 master or a monitor of both the up-link and down-link (concurrently on separate UARTs).
+Secondary communication is over an FTDI 232-TTL USB-to-UART cable.
+Direct communiction over USB to the STM32 is also supported.
+Each allow an instance of this board (perhaps without the MAX31855 populated) to be the RS-485 master and provide POE-like power from a 2x5.5 mm power connector.

 A portion of this design was leveraged from the **_Adafruit Thermocouple Amplifier MAX31855 breakout board_**.
-See license below.
+See license copied below.
 Adafruit's support of open-source hardware is appreciated.

 ----------------------

 Adafruit MAX31885 Thermocouple Amp breakout

 These are the Eagle CAD files for the Adafruit MAX31885 Thermocouple Amp breakout:

   ----> http://www.adafruit.com/products/269

 Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from Adafruit!